top of page

 3.2 Permanent residence rights for families after divorce or death

 However, in certain situations, family members of EU citizens can apply for permanent residence before reaching the five-year limit.
-Such special cases include the onset of incapacity for work or the death of the EU citizen.
+Such special cases include the onset of incapacity for work or the death of the EU citizen .
 Surviving family members or close relatives who were already living with the EU citizen at the time of death can acquire permanent residence.
 The prerequisite is that the deceased EU citizen had previously lived in Germany for at least two years without interruption.
-Even after the EU citizen moves away or gets divorced, certain family members still have the opportunity to acquire permanent residence.
+Thus, even after the EU citizen moves away or gets divorced, certain family members still have the opportunity to acquire permanent residence.

 CONTACT US